-AS A MEMBER of the Bedford Rural Electric Cooperative, you have the opportunity to actively participate in the cooperative's operation by representing not only your district, but also your friends and neighbors on the board of directors.
+AS A MEMBER of the Bedford Rural Electric Cooperative, you can actively participate in the cooperative's operation by representing, not only your district, but your friends and neighbors on the board of directors.
 Being an electric cooperative director is an interesting and challenging experience.
-The position requires individuals with a vision and the willingness to work with others in guiding a complex, multimillion dollar operation.
+The position requires individuals with a vision and the willingness to work with others in guiding a complex, multimillion-dollar operation.

-The next Bedford Rural Electric Cooperative Annual Meeting will be held April 10, 2019.
-At that meeting, cooperative members will elect directors from: District 3 (West St. Clair, Pavia and Lincoln townships, and Pleasantville Borough, Bedford County); District 7 (Colerain, Snake Spring, and South Woodbury townships, Bedford County); and District 9 (East Providence Township, Bedford County and Brush Creek Township, Fulton County).
+The next Bedford Rural Electric Annual Meeting will be held April 8, 2020.
+At that meeting, cooperative members will elect directors from: District 1 (Allegheny Township and New Baltimore Borough, Somerset County, and Juniata Township, Bedford County,) District 5 (East St. Clair Township, Bedford County), and District 6 (Bedford and Cumberland Valley townships, Bedford County).
 If you reside in any of these districts, you may be eligible for nomination to run for a seat on the board.

 In accordance with our bylaws, the election process begins with the appointment of a Nominating Committee.
 This committee is made up of one cooperative member from each of the nine districts.
 It is the committee's responsibility to nominate not less than one, but not more than two qualified members as director nominees to be made from each district in which a director's term of office is ending.
 No member of the board, employee or close relative shall serve on the committee.
-The names of cooperative members appointed to the 2019 Nominating Committee and the qualifications necessary to become a director are enclosed with your September electric bill, which you received in early October.
-If you are interested in learning more about becoming a director, please contact any member of the committee.
+The names of cooperative members appointed to the 2020 Nominating Committee and the qualifications necessary to become a director are enclosed with your September electric bill, which you receive in early October.
+If becoming a director interests you, please contact any member of the committee.
 You can also contact the cooperative office at 814-624-3808, and we will see that your name is provided to the committee.